imcuttle/simple-hot-reload-server/Readme.md

 connected server and client by WebSocket.

-*Important: Only support filename ends with `.html/.htm`, and which is required by html/htm*
+*Important: Only support files which filename ends with `.html/.htm` or is required by html/htm*

 **Hot Reload**